 It is crucial not to overwater Cape Primrose because they love to remain dry.

-On the other hand, underwatering can be a factor, with symptoms including quick bloom loss and dry, crispy leaves; these problems are typically caused by forgetfulness, too much sunlight, or too much heat.
+On the other hand, underwatering can be a factor, with symptoms including quick bloom loss and dry, crispy leaves.
+These problems are often the result of forgetfulness, too much sunlight, or too much heat.

 Even while a dry Primrose is preferable to a wet one, never allow the soil to completely dry out because this can result in flower or leaf loss.

-Allow the soil to dry out a little before watering again to ensure that all the roots are wet.
+But allow the top inches of the soil to dry out a little before watering again to avoid overwatering issues.

-In the summer, water twice a week to avoid wetting the leaves; reduce watering in the spring and autumn; and in the winter, water once every 10 days.
+In the summer, water twice a week to avoid wetting the leaves; reduce watering in the spring and autumn; and water once every 10 days in the winter.